 WASHINGTON-HILLSDALE INTERNSHIP PROGRAM (WHIP) This internship program affords students the opportunity to combine serious academic study with practical professional experience.
 WHIP is a semester-long program, offered in both the fall and spring semesters.
 Students participating in WHIP earn 12-15 hours of credit for the semester, which allows them to maintain their full-time status.
-Students enroll in two or three three-hour academic courses taught by Hillsdale College faculty or adjunct faculty while working in Washington, D.C., in an internship in the public, private, or non-profit sector.
+Students enroll in one-hour or three-hour academic courses taught by Hillsdale College faculty or adjunct faculty while working in Washington, D.C., in an internship in the public, private, or non-profit sector.
 Students may also opt to participate in a teacher's apprenticeship in tandem with the Education Department.
 Student interns normally work 28-40 hours per week.
-Students earn one grade for each of the three-hour courses and one grade for the six hours of WHIP credit (WHP 385).
-The grade for WHP 385 is determined by the Kirby Center's Dean of Academic Programs and will be based on successful completion of the internship; the grade for WHP 385 counts toward the student's general elective credits.
+Students earn one grade per course and one grade for the six hours of WHIP credit (WHP 385).
+The grade for WHP 385 is determined by Hillsdale faculty based on evaluation and successful completion of the internship and participation in scheduled lectures, programs, and visits to historical sites throughout the semester; the grade for WHP 385 counts toward the student's general elective credits.
 WHIP is open to all students in all majors.
 POL 101: The U.S. Constitution is the only prerequisite for the program.
 Students are encouraged to participate in the program during their junior or senior years.
 Only in exceptional cases will sophomores be admitted to the program.
 Freshmen are ineligible for WHIP.
 Tuition for WHIP is the same as a regular full-semester class load at Hillsdale College.
-Scholarships are transferable to study in Washington, and WHIP scholarships are available.
+Scholarships are transferable to study in Washington, and WHIP housing scholarships are available.
+Students can find more details and apply on the Hillsdale in D.C. website.